frictionlessdata/frictionless-py/CONTRIBUTING.md

 # Contributing

+We welcome contributions from anyone!
+Please read the following guidelines, and feel free to reach out to us if you have questions.
+Thanks for your interest in helping make Frictionless awesome!

-## General Guideline
+## General Guidelines

 We use Github as a code and issues hosting platform.
 To report a bug or propose a new feature, please open an issue.
 For pull requests, we would ask you initially create an issue and then create a pull requests linked to this issue.

 ## Docs Contribution

 To contribute to the documentation, please find an article in the `docs` folder and update its contents.
-Here is a list of hand-written sections:
+These sections can be edited manually:
 - `docs/guides`
 - `docs/tutorials`

-Some documentation is generated (for more information see `docs/build.py`).
-Here is a list of generated sections (excluding `overview/whats-next` docs):
+Some documentation is auto-generated (for more information see `docs/build.py`).
+Here is a list of auto-generated sections (excluding `overview/whats-next` docs):
 - `docs/references` (from the codebase's docstrings)
 - `docs/development` (from the repository root's docs)